Castle Bromwich

+Historically part of the Meriden Rural District of Warwickshire, in the 1920s half of the original parish was ceded to the City of Birmingham for the construction of overspill estates.
+In 1974 it became part of the new metropolitan county.

 History

 Castle Bromwich was originally a Warwickshire village.
 There has been a settlement here since before Stone Age times.
 There is evidence that the area was first settled some 5,000 years ago.
-Romans, Saxons and Normans have also settled on this raised piece of land close to a natural ford across the River Tame.
-The Chester Road which runs through the village follows the line of a drovers' road called the Welsh Road, whose origins probably lie as an ancient trackway from the pre-Roman era.
-Bromwich is not named in the Domesday Book in 1086 yet was located within the ancient hundred of Coleshill.
-Bromwich comes from the old words 'brom' for the yellow flowering broom which grows here and 'wich' an ancient name for a dwelling or settlement.
-The motte (called the Pimple Hill locally) is some 40 metres in diameter and appears to be a natural feature that was probably heightened by Iron Age settlers, then by the later Normans and once again during the development of the 1970s to make way for the A452 "Collector Road", which by-passed Castle Bromwich to the north.
+Romans, Saxons and Normans also settled on this raised piece of land close to a natural ford across the River Tame.
+The Chester Road runs through the village following the line of a drovers' road called the Welsh Road, the origins of which are probably an ancient trackway from the pre-Roman era.
+Bromwich is not named in Domesday Book in 1086 yet was in the ancient hundred of Coleshill.
+Bromwich comes from the old words 'brom' for the yellow flowering broom, which grows here, and 'wich' an ancient name for a dwelling or settlement.
+The motte (called the Pimple Hill locally) is some 40 metres in diameter and appears to be a natural feature that was probably heightened by Iron Age settlers, then by the later Normans and once again during the development of the 1970s to make way for the A452 "Collector Road", which bypassed Castle Bromwich to the north.

-The "Pimple" commanded the important crossing place of the River Tame.
-It still remains today, somewhat reduced, sandwiched between the M6 and the Collector Road (Castle Bromwich & Chelmsley Wood bypass).
-There was an extensive archaeological dig of the area prior to the development of the Pimple site, and discoveries were made that confirmed folk tales of the area.
-The Pimple was the highest point of an iron-age fortification that encompassed most of Castle Bromwich.
-The land between the Pimple and Kyters Lane was particularly well defended by several ridge and furrow workings; indeed, Kyters Lane and Rectory Lane were built within ditches.
+The Pimple commanded the important crossing place of the River Tame.
+It remains today, somewhat reduced, sandwiched between the M6 and the Collector Road (Castle Bromwich & Chelmsley Wood bypass).
+There was an extensive archaeological dig of the area prior to the development of the Pimple site and discoveries were made that confirmed folk tales of the area.
+The Pimple was the highest point of an Iron-Age fortification that encompassed most of Castle Bromwich.
+The land between the Pimple and Kyters Lane was particularly well defended by several areas of ridge and furrow; Kyters Lane and Rectory Lane were built within ditches.
 Other ditches were excavated between Kyters Lane and the Pimple but nothing of consequence was found.
-The name "Pimple" was commonly used from about the year 1915 onwards, and the story that the hill was a Saxon burial ground appeared around 1935, when the spread of dwellings from Washwood Heath began to appear over Hodge Hill.
+The name Pimple was commonly used from about 1915 onwards, and the story that the hill was a Saxon burial ground appeared around 1935, when the spread of dwellings from Washwood Heath began to appear over Hodge Hill.
 Modern houses now occupy the site and overlook the graveyard.
-The ridge and furrows have been obliterated.
+The ridge and furrow has been obliterated.

 There is a good view over Castle Vale (formerly Castle Bromwich Aerodrome) and the Tame valley from the top of the hill.